Daytime Resource Centers

 Spring City Corner Clubhouse

-Located in downtown Waukesha, the Spring City Corner Clubhouse is a daytime resource center that welcomes adults who are diagnosed with mental illness to build critical life skills.
+Located in downtown Waukesha, the Spring City Corner Clubhouse is a prevocational, second-step recovery program that welcomes adults who are diagnosed with mental illness to build critical life skills.
 We operate the Clubhouse in conjunction with Waukesha County Health and Human Services.
-The Clubhouse staff provides support, social connections and meaningful work for its members.
+The Clubhouse staff provides support, social connections, and meaningful work for its members.

 Spring City Corner Clubhouse offerings are based on a recognized international model that provides social contact in a structured, meaningful daily routine for those disabled by mental illness.
 The program has proven vital in relieving feelings of hopelessness, which can lead to a greater risk of psychiatric hospitalization.